natrim/fimfictionreader/README.md

 NOTE: i write this app for me to read pony on chromebook, so some things may look weird, but you just have to deal with it

 ##### KNOWN BUG'Z:
-- fimfiction settings working weird (chromebook)
+- fimfiction settings sometimes working weird (some weirdness with reading from localStorage)
+- notifications are working only sometimes (localStorage again?)

 ##### TODO'S:
 - offline mode (saving the stories and reading them without internet)